How to Create an Ideal Dashboard for Analyzing Mobile Games and Apps

 etc.

-On the Devtodev analytics platform, dashbord creation looks as follows:
+On the Devtodev analytics platform, dashbord building looks as follows:

 Read more: How to Integrate an Analytics System into your Game